 - NSF Broader Impacts (*).
 This site provides detailed information about NSF’s broader impacts criteria and expectations.
 It also provides links to resources to help proposers create high-quality broader impacts plans and activities.

-UC Berkeley Policy on Activities Involving Minors
+UC Policy on Working with Minors